Permanent University Fund: Allowed institutions

-The following are all available beneficiaries, as of 2018, of the Available University Fund, which distributes the annual dividends and returns of the Permanent University Fund.
-The Texas Constitution (Article 7, Section 18) stipulates that most current institutions under the University of Texas System and Texas A&M System are eligible to receive PUF profits through the AUF, and that a two-thirds vote of each house in the State Legislature is necessary to create a new institution as part of either system, which would then be automatically eligible for funds.
+The following are all available beneficiaries, as of 2022, of the Available University Fund, which distributes the annual dividends and returns of the Permanent University Fund.
+The Texas Constitution (Article 7, Section 18) stipulates that most current institutions under the University of Texas System and Texas A&M System are eligible to receive PUF profits through the AUF, and that a two-thirds vote of each house in the state legislature is necessary to create a new institution as part of either system, which would then be automatically eligible for funds.

 Other Texas public universities—notably all institutions in the University of Houston System, the University of North Texas System, the Texas State System, the Texas Tech System, and some UT System and Texas A&M System institutions—are prohibited by law from sharing the income from this endowment, but in 1984 a second fund was created to one day serve those schools: the Higher Education Fund (also known as the Higher Education Assistance Fund), a much smaller fund.
 Addition of the other university systems or individual institutions to the Permanent University Fund would require an amendment to the Texas Constitution or a two-thirds vote in the legislature.

-The most recently added institution to the list of allowed institutions is the University of Texas Rio Grande Valley, which was founded in 2013 with the merger of the University of Texas–Pan American and University of Texas at Brownsville and began full operation in 2015.
+A recently added institution to the list of allowed institutions is the University of Texas Rio Grande Valley, which was founded in 2013 with the merger of the University of Texas–Pan American and University of Texas at Brownsville and began full operation in 2015.
 The predecessor schools were not eligible for PUF allocations, but the law that created UTRGV made the new institution PUF-eligible, and was passed by the required two-thirds vote of both legislative chambers.

+The most recently added institution is Stephen F. Austin State University (SFA), which joined the UT System starting with the 2023–24 academic year.
+The law that added SFA to the UT System specified that it would become PUF-eligible upon joining the system.
+The measure was passed unanimously by both legislative chambers, and was signed into law on May 10, 2023.